Danish811/AmbedkarGPT-Intern-Task/README.md

 # **AmbedkarGPT — RAG Q&A System (LangChain + ChromaDB + Ollama)**

-Visit it here: [AmbedkarGPT](https://8501-01ka31jr2wwdsnpdma6rcc3s21.cloudspaces.litng.ai)
+Visit it here: [AmbedkarGPT](https://8501-01ka31jr2wwdsnpdma6rcc3s21.cloudspaces.litng.ai) The link might take 2-3 mins to restart as it is deployed on LightningAI and studio closes it after long inactivity

 This project is a **simple Retrieval-Augmented Generation (RAG)** system built using: